Precise measurement of the Kerr coefficient using phase-sensitive pump-probe hyperspectral imaging: Phase-sensitive pump-probe hyperspectral imaging

-Following the wedge, a notch filter blocks the pump beam, and the probe beam is focused on the entrance slit of a spectrometer.
-We record spectra at the laser repetition rate (3~kHz), and a chopper in the pump path blocks two out of every four pump pulses.
-The pump-induced, wavelength-dependent phase shift and amplitude change are extracted from spectral interferograms,\cite{tokunaga_femtosecond_1995,kim_single-shot_2002} an example of which is shown in Fig.~\ref{expt1}a.
-The fringes arise from interference between the probe and reference pulses.
 The sample discussed here is a fused silica (SiO$_2$) substrate.
-Measurement of Fabry-Perot fringes in the transmission spectrum of the sample near 940~nm using the refractive index of fused silica\cite{malitson_interspecimen_1965} $n = 1.4512$ yields a thickness of $L = 511$~$\mu$m~$\pm$~4~$\mu$m (all uncertainty estimates provided here are one standard deviation ($k=1$)).
-The pump pulse causes a time-dependent probe phase shift of $\Delta \phi(t) = 2\pi\Delta n(t) L/\lambda$, where $\Delta n$ is the refractive index change and $\lambda$ is the probe wavelength.
-This temporal phase shift results in a frequency domain phase shift and amplitude change.
-Analysis of the spectral fringes allows extraction of these frequency domain quantities.\cite{tokunaga_femtosecond_1995} Figure \ref{expt1}b shows the pump-induced phase shift as a function of pump-probe time delay ($\tau$) and probe frequency ($\omega = 2\pi c/\lambda$).
-The average power of the pump beam was 177~$\mu$W (measured after the chopper), while the average power of the probe beam was 2~$\mu$W. We observe a constant phase background of 250 $\mu$rad, which might be caused by thermal effects in optical elements or by periodic vibrations and air currents driven by the chopper.
+Measurement of Fabry-Perot fringes in the transmission spectrum of the sample near 940~nm using the refractive index of fused silica\cite{malitson_interspecimen_1965} $n = 1.4512$ yields a thickness of $L = 511$~$\mu$m~$\pm$~4~$\mu$m (all uncertainty estimates provided here are one standard deviation, $k=1$).
+Figure \ref{expt1}b shows the pump-induced phase shift as a function of pump-probe time delay ($\tau$) and probe frequency ($\omega = 2\pi c/\lambda$).
+The average power of the pump beam was 177~$\mu$W (measured after the chopper), while the average power of the probe beam was 2~$\mu$W. We observe a constant phase background of $-250$~$\mu$rad, which might be caused by thermal effects in optical elements or by periodic vibrations and air currents driven by the chopper.
 A transient phase shift is measured that depends on the pump-probe delay, with a maximum phase shift of 1.8~mrad with respect to the background.
 This transient phase shift is caused by the optical Kerr effect.
-The spectral phase of the probe pulse $\phi(\omega) = \phi_0 + (\omega-\omega_0)\tau + (1/2)\beta(\omega-\omega_0)^2 + ...$ is characterized by fitting the spectral position of the transient phase shift to $\phi'(\omega) = \tau$. \cite{wahlstrand_optimizing_2016} We find that to a good approximation $\omega(\tau) = \beta (\omega-\omega_0)$, with the group delay dispersion parameter $\beta = 1475$~fs$^2$~$\pm$~75~fs$^2$.
+The spectral phase of the probe pulse $\phi(\omega) = \phi_0 + (\omega-\omega_0)\tau + (1/2)\beta(\omega-\omega_0)^2 + ...$ is characterized by fitting the spectral position of the transient phase shift (dashed line in Fig.~\ref{expt1}b) to $d\phi/d\omega = \tau$.\cite{wahlstrand_optimizing_2016} We find that to a good approximation, $\tau(\omega) = \beta (\omega-\omega_0)$, with the group delay dispersion parameter $\beta = 1475$~fs$^2$~$\pm$~75~fs$^2$.